 Joint investment in South Staffordshire’s headquarters enabling co-location of local services and specialist teams across the public, health, private and voluntary sectors.

 South Staffordshire council has a stated aim of becoming financially self-sufficient and stable with an annual balanced budget of £12.4 million.

-The challenge is to reduce running costs and maximise income from the council’s headquarters, whilst improving services for the community.
-The Codsall Community Hub project is key to meeting this objective through the consolidation of services based on local need.
+The challenge was to reduce running costs and maximise income from the council’s headquarters, whilst improving services for the community.
+The Codsall Community Hub project was key to meeting this objective through the consolidation of services based on local need.

 In 2018, South Staffordshire council secured £125,000 One Public Estate (OPE) funding to complete an outline business case, aiming to: integrate service delivery, increase tenanted space, reduce running costs of the existing council headquarters, and lower their carbon footprint.

 The aging council building was assessed to need investment of £4m over a ten-year period.
 In taking an entrepreneurial approach to this challenge, the council is turning a financial liability into a cost neutral project.

 Work includes refurbishment and extension of the existing building and car park to create a modem environment and improving the building’s connection with the local residents.
 Financial neutrality will be achieved by subletting space within the Hub to community-based organisations from the public, private and voluntary sectors.
 It will also secure the Council building’s future.

 Provision has been made for a new GP Surgery taking the opportunity to combine three NHS Trust buildings into one and co-locating staff.
 Local policing teams will integrate into the new office space, putting them at the heart of the community, along with specialist council, NHS and voluntary sector teams.
 This will enable further estate rationalisation across the different services.
 When finished the Codsall Community Hub will see over 29 different organisations on site, growing from just a handful only three years ago.